Jaypee Case: Company To Pay Back Creditors, Complete Stuck Projects In 3 Years

-State-owned NBCC now plans to monetise Jaypee's assets to begin work on the latter's incomplete projects.
-The company has also assured the homebuyers that it will deliver these projects in three years in case its bid to acquire the beleaguered developer is accepted.
+Earlier in March, state-owned NBCC had shown interest to monetise Jaypee's assets to begin work on the latter's incomplete projects.
+The company had also assured the homebuyers that it will deliver these projects in three years in case its bid to acquire the beleaguered developer is accepted.
+However, NBCC's bid was later rejected by the Committee of Creditors (CoC).

-NBCC, along with Kotak Investment, Singapore-based Cube Highways and Suraksha group, are the four shortlisted bidders that had submitted their plans to acquire Jaypee Infratech, which is undergoing insolvency proceedings in the National Company Law Tribunal (NCLT).
+NBCC, along with Kotak Investment, Singapore-based Cube Highways and Suraksha group, were among the four shortlisted bidders that had submitted their plans to acquire Jaypee Infratech, which was undergoing insolvency proceedings in the National Company Law Tribunal (NCLT).

 The ongoing saga

-Earlier, the Supreme Court (SC) disposed of homebuyers' applications against initiating insolvency proceedings against Jaypee Infratech and asked the National Company Law Tribunal (NCLT) to go ahead with company liquidation.
+Earlier, the Supreme Court (SC) disposed of homebuyers' applications against initiating insolvency proceedings against Jaypee Infratech and asked the NCLT to go ahead with company liquidation.
 It was in August last year that IDBI Bank moved the NCLT against the developer for non-payment of Rs 526 crore loan, following which buyers moved court.

 After Anuj Jain, on September 18, was removed from being the Insolvency Resolution Professional of the company at the CoC, financial creditors of Jaypee have now, have voted online on six issues, including the appointment of a new resolution professional (RP).
 These stakeholders have also voted for a lower fee for the RP, acceptance of the resignations of seven independent directors and approval of Form G for an invitation for expression of interest.